AnshChaturvedi/SpotiManage/README.md

 ## Try it out!
 1. Clone the repository
-2. Run `python spoti.py` and watch magic happen!
+3. Run `cd backend-trial && python spoti.py` and watch some wizardry happen!